ess-dmsc/jenkins-shared-library/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] Public interface changes have been documented in _MANUAL.md_.
 - [ ] Public interface changes have been documented in one of the example Jenkinsfiles.

 ### Description of work